UN Global Compact: Communication on Progress

-Since becoming a signatory to the United Nations Global Compact (UNGC) in 2016, AGL is proud to be one of over 9,500 business signatories to the UNGC across 160 countries, including over 150 actively participating organisations in Australia.
+Since becoming a signatory to the United Nations Global Compact (UNGC) in 2016, AGL Energy is proud to be one of over 9,500 business signatories to the UNGC across 160 countries, including almost 150 actively participating organisations in Australia.

 Managing Director & CEO, AGL Energy Limited

-Below, you will find our FY20 UNGC Content Index, designed to provide our stakeholders with an overview of how we are meeting or implementing the UNGC principles through links to relevant sections of AGL’s FY20 reporting suite.
+Below, you will find our FY21 UNGC Content Index, designed to provide our stakeholders with an overview of how we are meeting or implementing the UNGC principles through links to relevant sections of AGL Energy’s FY21 reporting suite.

 Businesses should support and respect the protection of internationally proclaimed human rights

-During FY20, AGL released its Human Rights Policy.
-This Policy applies to all our businesses and transactions in all countries within which we operate, and covers: AGL and all subsidiary and affiliate entities over which we exercise control; and all directors, officers and employees of AGL.
+AGL Energy's Human Rights Policy applies to all our businesses and transactions in all countries within which we operate, and covers: AGL Energy and all subsidiary and affiliate entities over which we exercise control; and all directors, officers and employees of AGL Energy.

 Make sure that they are not complicit in human rights abuses